jgreener64/phd_thesis/README.md

 ## Issues

+- Intro maybe a bit short?
+Review of MD limitations?
+More on allostery basics?
+- Bulk out conclusion
 - Check intro doesn't ref allopred or exprose
 - Aims section at end of intro
 - phdthesis ref formatting